uknowmee/Interactive_Genetic_Programming_Environment/README.md

 # Interactive_Genetic_Programming_Environment

 This is project I am currently working on.
-It is the focus of my engineering thesis and aims to
+It was the focus of my engineering thesis and aimed to
 - <ins>investigate the impact of expert intervention on the effectiveness of genetic programming in code generation tasks.</ins>

 The project is based on a previously implemented Java library that I created,